defname/rofi-iwd-wifi-menu/README.md

 The standard installation comes with two icon sets to choose.
 Use `dark` or `light` for the `img_subdir` option, to change it.

 #### Overwrite global *rofi* settings
 You can overwrite global settings by specify a `.rasi` file with the `rofi_theme_file` option.
-This option is set to `<install_dir>/res/style.rasi` to overwrite one single *rofi* setting by default.
-It is the `tab-stops` property of `element-text` elements to align the values in the connection details dialog of `iwdrofimenu` properly.
+This option is set to `<install_dir>/res/style.rasi` by default to overwrite one single *rofi* setting.
+It is the `tab-stops` property of `element-text` elements to align the values in the connection details dialog of `iwdrofimenu` property.

 This might cause problems if `iwdrofimenu` is used together with other modules, since in this case this setting is overwritten for all other modules too.
 If so you can set `rofi_theme_file` but leave it empty, so no `.rasi`-file will be